 |

-From 1962 until 1968 the back cover featured at the top right a picture of Nancy adapted from
+From 1962 until 1968 the back cover featured at the top right corner, a picture of Nancy adapted from

 the second cover art, by Bill Gillies, to volume #6, The Secret of Red Gate Farm.